NCSUSTAT/NCSUSTAT.github.io/_posts/2023-12-05-Classical Functional Data Analysis(2)(PACE).md

 ## Improvements over Previous Studies
 - The inclusion of additional measurement errors represents a significant improvement.
 - The method effectively manages sparse and irregular longitudinal data.
-   -In particular, it efficiently reconstructs random trajectories by integrating information from both individual cases and the entire dataset during the construction of estimated mean
-    functions, covariance functions, and the prediction of FPC scores through a Bayesian approach.
+   - In particular, it efficiently reconstructs random trajectories by integrating information from both individual cases and the entire dataset during the construction of estimated mean functions, covariance functions, and the prediction of FPC scores through a Bayesian approach.
 I will elaborate on this process, emphasizing how the method leverages information from the entire dataset to estimate individual trajectories.